-I was an only child until I was 14 so reading was something that you could easily do on your own.
+I was the only child living in my home until I was 14 so reading was something that I could easily do on my own.

 So when I’m feeling out of sorts, getting lost in a fictional story – either in book or film format – helps my brain to switch off, or a least slow down and take my focus away from whatever I’m stressing over.

-Which is why I’ve called mine a self-care kit rather than a box, as I’m not actually putting a physical box together.
+This is why I’ve called mine a self care kit rather than a box, as I’m not actually putting a physical box together.

 It can be a simple act such as allowing yourself to soak in the bath, rather than opting for a quick shower.

-Or giving yourself a couple of minutes to really enjoy and savor the taste of your favourite hot drink.
+Or giving yourself a couple of minutes to really enjoy and savour the taste of your favourite hot drink.

-And a self-care box acts a physical reminder to regularly take that time out for yourself.
+And a self care box acts as a physical reminder to regularly take that time out for yourself.

-Creating a self-care kit helps you to become present to what makes you feel good and the things you can do for yourself when you’re in need of some TLC.
+Creating a self care kit helps you to become conscious of what makes you feel good and the things you can do for yourself when you’re in need of some TLC.

-Additionally, over time, having (and using) a self-care kit can help you to incorporate self-care into your every daily life.
+Additionally, over time, having (and using) a self care kit can help you to incorporate self care into your daily life.